BSc (Hons) Osteopathy, MSCCO

 Rochelle first became interested in Osteopathy in 1997 when she had treatment for her own bad back.
 She is continually inspired by osteopathic treatment and its positive effects on so many different ailments.
 Having worked in the NHS, Rochelle believes that Osteopathy can offer people a way of improving their health and well-being, working alongside the medical approach to health care.

-Phoebe joins the team after qualifying as an Osteopath from Swansea University earlier this year.
+Phoebe qualified as an Osteopath from Swansea University in 2019.

 During her training, Phoebe has gained experience working in both private and NHS clinics.
 She has an interest in sports injuries & rehabilitation and a special interest in working with horses and their riders.